Actipro/WPF-Controls/Documentation/topics/syntaxeditor/irony-addon/getting-started.md

 editor.Document.Language = language;
 ```

 That's all there is to it.
-In a few lines of code we have SyntaxEditor automatically calling an Irony parser whenever its document text changes.
+In a few lines of code, we have SyntaxEditor automatically calling an Irony parser whenever its document text changes.
 The parse data result in the form of an [IIronyParseData](xref:ActiproSoftware.Text.Parsing.IIronyParseData) object is passed back asynchronously to the document's [ICodeDocument](xref:ActiproSoftware.Text.ICodeDocument).[ParseData](xref:ActiproSoftware.Text.ICodeDocument.ParseData) property when parsing is complete.
 This triggers the document's [ParseDataChanged](xref:ActiproSoftware.Text.ICodeDocument.ParseDataChanged) event.

 ## Adding Syntax Highlighting

 As mentioned above, the Irony lexer doesn't support incremental lexing, meaning that we can't have it pick up at a certain point and just give us a range of tokens.
 These features are necessary to get syntax highlighting working within a SyntaxEditor.
-The previous sample shows how to intergrate with Irony parsers to provide parse results for a document as it is changed.
+The previous sample shows how to integrate with Irony parsers to provide parse results for a document as it is changed.
 But how can we get syntax highlighting working for the language too?

 There are two main options.
 Both involve creating a [lexer](../text-parsing/lexing/index.md) for your language, either a [programmatic lexer](../text-parsing/lexing/programmatic-lexers.md) or a [dynamic lexer](../text-parsing/lexing/dynamic-lexers.md).
 Once a [lexer has been registered with the language](../language-creation/feature-services/lexer.md), a [token tagger provider must be registered](../language-creation/provider-services/tagger-provider.md) as well so that the tokens read from the lexer can be converted into styles, and syntax highlighting can be achieved.